L2 - Preparation for the Agro-Veto Exam

 Target audience

-Access to the L2 course of the Prépa Concours Agro Véto is done via the eCandidat software platform of the Faculty of Sciences, and is selective.
-Taking into account the specificities of the course, the opportunities (number of places in the competitions) and the logistical and human means available, a selection of 30 applications will be made by the selection committee mandated
+Admission to the second year of the Agro-Veto Preparatory Course is selective and is done via the Faculty of Science's eCandidat software platform.
+Given the specific nature of the course, the career opportunities (number of places available in the competitive entrance exams), and the logistical and human resources available, 30 applications will be selected by the selection committee.

 Read more

-• General Scientific Baccalaureate, with a specialization in "Life and Earth Sciences" at least in Première class, (or equivalent baccalaureate before the 2021 reform) AND L1 level (60 ECTS) in "Life Sciences" or "Biology" (possibly obtained in equivalence of another course: BCPST preparatory class...)
+• General Scientific Baccalaureate, with a specialization in "Life and Earth Sciences" at least in the Première class (or equivalent baccalaureate prior to the 2021 reform) AND Level L1 (60 ECTS) in "Life Sciences" or "Biology" (possibly obtained as an equivalent from another program: BCPST preparatory class, etc.)

 or